jcholewa/NC-Project/README.md

 This will open up a browser window and allow you to either scan the QR code or open an emulator as outlined in the 'Prerequisites' section.

-5. The application is designed for use by multiple users, to truly experience the app you may want to get others to scan the QR code so that you can start messaging them, happy chatting!
+5. The application is designed for use by multiple users, so to truly experience the app you may want to get others to scan the QR code so that you can start messaging them.
+Happy chatting!

 ## Built With